Azure/active-learning-workshop/README.md

 ## Outline:

+We have two hands-on, end-to-end active learning-based classification examples:

+1. Text Classification: flagging personal attacks for moderating public discussions.
+1. Image Classification: identifying different types of wood knots in lumber.

+Both examples will use similar active learning approaches, but different aspects will be emphasized in the two parts:

-1. Data exploration
+* data exploration
-2. Featurization using word embeddings
+* featurization
+* classification
-3. Active learning from selected cases
+* iterative model building and active learning from selected cases
-4. Other featurization approaches
-5. Classification
-6. ROC Curves and Utility Maximization
-7. Hyperparameter Tuning using Azure Machine Learning and Azure Batch AI - https://marinch.visualstudio.com/_git/mlads2018spring (Microsoft FTEs only)
-7. Deployment and consumption of scoring services with Azure Machine Learning
+* deployment and consumption of scoring services
+* scaling with distributed computing

 ## Contributing